VegarLH/certmon/README.md

 	// Create a new recipient
 	recipient := pushover.NewRecipient("RecipientHere")

-alerts.txt :    Contains keywords for with we want push notifications.
+alerts.txt :    Contains keywords for which we want push notifications.

 monitor.txt:    Keywords (typically a domain or top level domain) which you want to monitor to the console and log.